christofilth/rockpaperscissors/README.md

 ### Setup the project structure
 Created a [Git repository](https://github.com/christofilth/rockpaperscissors).
 Created blank html document with script tag, linking to external .js file.
+Tested link between .html and .js with console.log().

+### Write the logic to get the computer choice
+Wrote pseudocode for getComputerChoice function.